 This strategy was partially successful with respect to the new resource, oil and gas, but was difficult to implement for the established resource industries.
 It did not achieve much for rural Newfoundland and Labrador, nor did it take into account sweeping changes in the international economy through which most new growth opportunities were in non-resource-based businesses.

 (5) Rural development

 At various times, such as during the early Commission of Government days during the 1930s, governments and local communities themselves have introduced schemes aimed at diversifying the local economies of rural communities.
-This approach had its strongest support at the local level as a reaction against the resettlement movement during the 1970s; and a "new", purportedly more professional and business-like approach to community economic development has recently been instituted under the Liberal governments of Clyde Wells and Brian Tobin.
+This approach had its strongest support at the local level as a reaction against the resettlement movement during the 1970s; and a "new", purportedly more professional and business-like approach to community economic development was instituted under the Liberal governments of Clyde Wells and Brian Tobin.

-(6) New economy opportunities
+(6) New economic opportunities